 I want him to build his identity in Jesus Christ while being firmly planted in a group of boys on the same path.
 He needs to learn how to have brothers in Christ.
 He needs to start a habit in his life, early, of being connected to people in a deep way.
 Not shallow.

-And, that takes me back to our need for friends.
+That takes me back to why we need friends.
 With the aid of social media, I’m worried we are somehow leading our children (by example) further and further away from an understanding of the tremendous value of deeper relationships.

 I’m afraid that all of this socialization prepares them well for cocktail parties, but not for real life.